kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### How We Recognize Contributions

-**Trish's fair approach**: *"Every contribution matters, regardless of size or type.
-We want to make sure everyone feels valued and appreciated."*
+**Trish's fair approach**: *"Every contribution matters, regardless of size or type!
+We want to make sure everyone feels valued and appreciated.
+Let's celebrate every single person who helps make this community amazing!"*

 - **Public acknowledgment** in release notes and announcements
 - **Contributor badges** and recognition in our documentation